Website design tips

-We'll come to the fun stuff later but before we play with colours and pictures, we must acknowledge that a website is there to do a job.
-It has to sell, inform, persuade, and it won't do this unless your have organised your information in a manner that is intuitive to the user.
+We’ll come to the fun stuff later but before we play with colours and pictures, we must acknowledge that a website is there to do a job.
+It has to sell, inform or persuade, and it won’t do any of this unless your have organised your information in a manner that is intuitive to the user.

 Layout refers to the positioning of elements on a page.
-Organisation describes how information is divided up between pages and presented in a logical order.
+Organisation describes how we divide up information between pages in order to present them in a logical order.
 Navigation and in-page links draw the user across the website to the point of sale or contact.

 An effective layout should draw the eye towards a Call To Action, or CTA.
 This is marketing speak for the link that incites the visitor to buy a product, get a quote, sign up for a newsletter, contact the website owner or just read on.
 Attractive CTA buttons can form a visual focus in a website’s design.

-The layout of a home page is often more complex than that of inner pages (Applegreen's own home page is a good example) because it has a special job to do.
+The layout of a home page is often more complex than that of inner pages (Applegreen’s own home page is a good example) because it has a special job to do.
 It must be attractive yet short, conveying information quickly.
 It should funnel visitors, via CTA button, towards the pages where they will interact with you.
-Information pages can be more relaxed but need to be well written.
-Break up blocks of text with headings, boxes and bullet points to hold the reader's interest.
+Information pages can be more relaxed as long as you write them carefully.
+Break up blocks of text with headings, boxes and bullet points to hold the reader’s interest.

-Think vertically: modern websites are designed for the mobile phone.
-The design is then enlarged to look good on the larger screens of laptops and desktops.
-Be prepared for this when we work together.
+Think vertically: modern websites are designed with mobile phones in mind.
+We then enlarge the design to look good on the larger screens of laptops and desktops.

 Website organisation and structure

-The information you want to convey needs to be organised across different pages that we have structured to be intuitive to use.
+Use the structure to organise your information across different pages that we have structured to be intuitive to use.
 This is harder to achieve than it looks, and the real test may only come when the job is nearly finished and users begin interacting with your new website.
 Organising a website of more than just a few pages is a complex job requiring a good knowledge of your business or subject.

 We begin this task by deciding how many pages your website should have, what they should contain, what order they should appear in and how they should be accessed from the home page and from each other.
 Here are some things to think about, with some examples: